dtipson/thenUse/README.md

 $('td').on('click','li', toggleClosest('table','baz').$ );
 ```

-Or even do lots of stuff all mashed up:
+Or you can even do lots of stuff, all mashed up and give it a stupid-long name that's also descriptive and will minifiy down to single character anyhow:

 ```
 var red = use('toggleClass','red'),